-The Beatles’ debut EP contained four songs taken from their debut album Please Please Me.
+The Beatles' debut EP contained four songs from the Please Please Me album.

 Twist And Shout entered the EP chart on 20 July.
 It duly reached number one, spent 21 weeks there, and was in the chart for a total of 64 weeks.

 Although all the songs were available on Please Please Me, the EP still sold more than 800,000 copies.

 Released by Parlophone, the EP's serial number was GEP 8882.
 The front cover picture was taken by Dezo Hoffman, and the sleeve notes were by Tony Barrow.

 Each of the four titles here has been clipped away from the Beatles' No. 1 LP Please Please Me which has been at the top of the nation's album charts for umpteen weeks as this sleeve goes to press.
 It is equally true that one of the songs - Do You Want To Know A Secret - became a No. 1 hit as a single when it was recorded for Parlophone by the Beatles' Liverpoplian colleague, Billy J. Kramer.

 The items lined up on this EP have been designed to pass the audio spotlight very fairly from Beatle to Beatle, exposing four contrasting facets of the quartet's vocal and instrumental ingenuity.
 At one end of the scale we have the all-action, all-raving rocker, Twist And Shout.
 No wonder this has become a show-stopping highspot of the foursome's stage act!
 John must have built himself a set of leather tonsils in a throat of steel to turn out such a violently exciting track!